z3z1ma/alto/README.md

     - We get `.env` support
     - We get unique ways to render vars with `'@format ` tokens

 - Encourages use of `bash` instead of `meltano run` commands.
-Bash is _already_ a fantastic glue code where you can run multiple extract load blocks, background them via `&` to parallelize loads, run utilities the way they have always been ran since everything is not wrapped in a venv with env vars injected by Meltano which is both a convenience and a constraint. `meltano run tap1 target1 tap2 target2` is functionally identical to `alto tap1:target1 && alto tap2:target2` except in the latter there is massive flexibility.
+Bash is _already_ a fantastic glue code where you can run multiple extract load blocks, background them via `&` to parallelize loads, run utilities the way they have always been ran since everything is not wrapped in a venv with env vars injected by Meltano which is both a convenience and a constraint. `meltano run tap1 target1 tap2 target2` is ~ functionally identical to `alto tap1:target1 && alto tap2:target2`.

+### Cons

+- No stream map support yet.
+This will change.

+- No commands equivalent to `config set` or `add`.
+This will not change.
+The goal is not 1:1 with Meltano but rather lighter weight alternative for the power user.
+Configuration will be managed via YAML/config exclusively.

 ## Example

 An entire timed end-to-end example can be carried out via the below script.

-From start to finish, it will:
+From start to finish, this script does:

-1. Create a directory
+1. Creates a directory
-2. Initialize an alto project (create the `alto.toml` file)
+2. Initializes an alto project (creates the `alto.toml` file)
-3. Run an extract -> load of an open API to target jsonl
+3. Runs an extract -> load of an open API to target jsonl
-    1. Build PEX plugins for `tap-carbon-intensity` and `target-jsonl`
+    1. Builds PEX plugins for `tap-carbon-intensity` and `target-jsonl` caching them so they won't be rebuilt again for this project
-    2. Dynamically generate config for the Singer plugin based on the toml file (supports toml/yaml/json)
+    2. Dynamically generates config for the Singer plugin based on the toml file (supports toml/yaml/json)
-    3. Run discovery and cache catalog to ~/.alto/(project-name)/catalog
+    3. Runs discovery and caches catalog to ~/.alto/(project-name)/catalog
-    4. Apply user configuration to the catalog
+    4. Applies user configuration (`select` & `metadata`) to the catalog, ~ functionally equivalent to Meltano
+    5. Checks for state in the remote backend
-    5. Run the pipeline
+    6. Runs the pipeline
-    6. Clean up the staging directory
+    7. Cleans up the staging directory
-    7. Manage and persist the state
+    8. Parses and persists the state to the remote backend

 ```bash
 # Create a dir